coling154/UnivDB/README.md

 EER Diagram
 ![eer diagram](EER.PNG)

+To improve this design I would create a semester table which would have either the fall or the spring semester as well as the year and any other information that can be attached to the university at a semester This would improve design since many tables have semester and year in their primary keys this can be changed to a foreign key with this table and Semester could be changed to an enumerated data type instead of 1 or 2

 ## How to start
 1. Create file `file.txt` in directory `UnivDB/univSite` in this file include your root password for MySQL